Haz-Test/cmajor/docs/LanguageGuide/main.md

 - A set of `connection` statements to define how the input and output nodes are connected to each other and to the graph's inputs and outputs.
 - Pure functions used by the graph connections
 - Global constant variables
+- Types (`struct`s, `using` declarations)
+- Optional event handlers for input endpoints - event handlers or connection routing can be provided for each input event endpoint, but not both

 For example: